General Terms & Conditions

 3.6.2 issue by any competent authority of an order which is binding on Scholar Web Services which affects the Services;

 3.6.3 if the Client fails to pay any Fees or any other sums owing to Scholar Web Services by the Client when they fall due;

-3.6.4 if an event occurs and Scholar Web Services deem it to be appropriate to terminate the Agreement;
+3.6.4 if any event occurs which would entitle Scholar Web Services to terminate the Agreement;

 3.6.5 if the bandwidth (IP Transit) or computer resource (CPU, memory, disk space) used by the Client in relation to the Services exceeds any agreed or stipulated level and Scholar Web Services determines in its sole discretion that suspension is necessary to protect all and any internet solutions provided by Scholar Web Services from time to time;